-Many factors contribute to the skyrocketing cost of lumber.
-While the relative value of the U.S. dollar has affected the price of foreign wood, the global economy hasn’t.
 While domestic production once met the demands of the U.S. market, imports now account for the vast majority of the industry.
-British Columbia alone produces 30 percent of all lumber used in the U.S. As a result, lumber prices have spiked across the country, and consumers are bearing the brunt.
+Not all the States produce lumber meeting their increasing demands, causing lumber scarcity.
+For example, the British Columbia alone produces 30 percent of all lumber used in the U.S. As a result, lumber prices have spiked across the country, and consumers are bearing the brunt.

 A high demand for lumber will increase lumber prices.
 Moreover, the supply of lumber will continue to diminish if the market is oversaturated.
 The high cost of the wood also makes it hard to find.
 Furthermore, it’s not just the demand for the product that drives the price up.
 It’s also the limited supply of the raw material.
 If you don’t buy it locally, the price will be higher.